 The American Osteopathic Board of Pediatrics administers primary and subspecialty certification exams, as well as Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty certification in Neonatology.

 1. In order to take the Neonatology Written Exam, candidates must be AOA-board-certified pediatricians who’ve completed two years of AOA-recognized subspecialty fellowship training in Neonatology.

-2. The Neonatology Written Exam is offered on an as-needed basis in the spring.
+2. The Neonatology Written Exam is offered in the spring.
 To learn more, contact the AOBP.

 Become Board Certified